Francesco Pizzi: FIA Formula 3 Championship

 For 2022, Pizzi progressed to the FIA Formula 3 Championship, partnering László Tóth and Ayrton Simmons at Charouz Racing System.
 Talking about his sudden move to F3 after just two years of car racing, Pizzi stated that "it's going to be tough, but that's why we race".
 Pizzi scored his first and only points of the year, having finished in tenth place during the Imola sprint race.
 In Spa-Francorchamps, Pizzi qualified an astonishing third.
 During the feature race, Pizzi was pushed wide at the side, and later Kush Maini spun him round which dropped him to the back and left Pizzi to finish 21st.
 Overall, Pizzi was the only driver in Charouz to score a point for the team that year, having scored his only top-ten finish at Imola, having finished 27th in the standings, the last placed driver to have scored points.

-At the end of the 2022 season, Pizzi partook in the post-season testing with Campos Racing during the first and last day respectively.
+At the end of the 2022 season, Pizzi partook in the post-season testing with Campos Racing during the first and last day, respectively.

 USF Pro Championship

 2023

 At the end of October 2022, Pizzi took part in a USF Pro 2000 Championship test at the Indianapolis Motor Speedway with Jay Howard Driver Development.
 At the start of January the following year, Pizzi confirmed that he would leave Formula 3 and join the 2023 USF Pro 2000 Championship with TJ Speed Motorsports.

-He debuted in St. Petersburg claiming two front row starts, a pole position and a fastest lap on his first time driving the tricky street circuit, he couldn't finish on the podium in any of the races claiming a fourth and a fifth place.
-He went on to qualify in the top-three again in Sebring earning is first podium in race 1 and after a chaotic race 2 he managed to scramble to a seventh place finish.
+He debuted in St. Petersburg, claiming two front-row starts, a pole position and a fastest lap on his first time driving the tricky street circuit; he couldn't finish on the podium in any of the races, claiming a fourth and a fifth place.
+He went on to qualify in the top three again in Sebring, earning his first podium in race 1, and after a chaotic race 2, he managed to scramble to a seventh-place finish.
 The Indianapolis Motor Speedway weekend was led by controversy after race direction called out a red flag in race 1 for track conditions when the Italian and championship contender Myles Rowe were setting the fastest lap of the race.
-This forced everyone to put rain tyres on a dry track and the Italian dropped back to eleventh.
+This forced everyone to put rain tyres on a dry track, and he dropped back to eleventh.
 More controversy would lead into race 2 after Pizzi took the lead on lap 1 and led until lap 5, at the end of a FCY procedure he waited to pick the pace back up and the race direction in a for sure debatable situation threw the green causing him and the current top-five to drop back to around tenth place, he still managed to recover to seventh before the checkered.
-He later went on to finish in fourth on his debut oval race and grabbed another top-five finish in Road America at the half way mark of the championship earning him second place in the standings despite an underachieving start.
+He later went on to finish in fourth on his debut oval race and grabbed another top-five finish in Road America at the halfway mark of the championship, earning him second place in the standings despite an underachieving start.